solidoss/solidframe/tutorials/aio_echo/README.md

 ## Conclusion

 In this tutorial you have learned about basic usage of the solid_frame and solid_frame_aio libraries.
 You have learned:
- * How to create a Listener object.
+ * How to create a Listener Actor.
  * How to accept new connections
  * How to read from connection and write it back to it
  * How to create a Talker for UDP communication
  * How to receive UDP data and how to send it back
- * How to create and start aio::Objects
+ * How to create and start aio::Actors
- * How to notify aio::Objects
+ * How to notify aio::Actors

 ## Next